Which Bakeware Is Right for You: Glass, Ceramic or Metal?

 Recommended Ceramic Bakeware

 Also bear in mind the finish of your metal pans.
-Dark metal pans will bake whatever is inside a more quickly.
+Dark metal pans will bake more quickly.
 Lighter pans will cook more slowly.
-So be sure to grab a lighter pan if you’re baking up particularly delicate cookies like these chocolate lace cookies.
+So be sure to grab a lighter pan if you’re baking up particularly delicate cookies, like these chocolate lace cookies.

-When to use it: Choose metal for baked goods like bread, bars or brownies to give them the golden brown edges and bottoms you expect.
-Metal is also a good pick for dishes like meat loaf where you want the exterior to have a browned quality.
+When to use it: Choose metal for baked goods like bread, bars or brownies.
+Metal is also a good pick for dishes like meatloaf, where you want the exterior to have a browned quality.
 Our Test Kitchen likes to use metal pans for cakes and cookies.

 Recommended Metal Bakeware